cheynecampbell/charlotte-pedestrian-safety/README.md

-# Charlotte, North Carolina Pedestrian Safety Analysis
+# Taking Steps Towards Pedestrian Safety: A Case Study of Charlotte, North Carolina

 Can features of the built environment be used to predict the locations of pedestrian crashes at the street level in Uptown Charlotte, North Carolina?

 Run files in the following order WITHOUT clearing the environment:
 1. 1_CharPedCrashes_CrashDescrStats.R